JedWatson/react-select/README.md

 />
 ```

+#### Note about filtering async options

+The `Async` component doesn't change the default behaviour for filtering the options based on user input, but if you're already filtering the options server-side you may want to customise or disable this feature (see [filtering options](#filtering-options) below)

 ### Async options with Promises

 `loadOptions` supports Promises, which can be used in very much the same way as callbacks.